-Many people will never move beyond experimentation, but most who progress beyond Stage 2 will, in fact, develop an addiction.
-Below is a breakdown of the four stages of drug addiction so that you can learn how to identify signs and symptoms in order to prevent addiction, or in the case that it has already progressed, what to do about it.
+Many people will never move beyond Stage 1 experimentation, but most who progress beyond Stage 2 will, in fact, develop an addiction.
+Below is a breakdown of the 4 stages of drug addiction so that you can learn how to identify symptoms and signs of addiction, or in the case that it has already progressed, what to do about it.

 Stage 1: Drug Experimentation

 Although it might not necessarily lead to full-blown addiction, drug experimentation is in fact considered the first stage of addiction.
 Particularly among young people, experimentation is often accepted or even encouraged, but it is important to remember that experimentation isn’t always harmless.
-Particularly if teens exhibit certain risk factors for addiction, experimentation can be an easy pathway to a long future of drug use.
+Particularly if teens exhibit certain risk factors for addiction, experimentation can be an easy pathway to a long future of substance use disorders.